microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subscription-post-subscriptions.md

 Creating a subscription requires read scope to the resource.
 For example, to get change notifications on messages, your app needs the `Mail.Read` permission.

 Depending on the resource and the permission type (delegated or application) requested, the permission specified in the following table is the least privileged required to call this API.
-To learn more, including [taking caution](/graph/auth/auth-concepts#best-practices-for-requesting-permissions) before choosing more privileged permissions, search for the following permissions in [Permissions](/graph/permissions-reference).
+To learn more, including [taking caution](/graph/auth/auth-concepts#best-practices-for-requesting-permissions) before choosing the permissions, search for the following permissions in [Permissions](/graph/permissions-reference).

 | Supported resource | Delegated (work or school account) | Delegated (personal Microsoft account) | Application |
 |:-----|:-----|:-----|:-----|